 Stir in tomatoes with chiles, beef broth, tomato sauce, chili powder, cumin, paprika, oregano, ranch dressing mix and season with salt and pepper to tastes.
 Cover pot with lid and simmer 30 minutes, stirring occasionally.

 Add in corn, black beans and pinto beans and cook until heated through.
 Add 1/2 cup water to thin soup if desired.
+Stir in cilantro and lime if using.

 Serve warm finished with desired toppings.